thadguidry/respec/Developers-Guide.md

  * conf: is the ReSpec configuration object (`window.respecConfig`) - which the user defined.
 Be careful not to modify this object.

 **IMPORTANT**: Don't forget to run `npm run babel:build` to make sure your code gets compiled.
 Compiled plugins end up in the `js/` folder.
-You can also `npm run babel:watch`.
+You can also run `npm run babel:watch`.

 ### Built-in HTTP server
 You can launch a built in HTTP server during development by simply typing: `npm start`.